smartFCA/paspailleur/README.md

 that is every ngram that contains `(hello, world)` contains `(hello,)`.

-> [!WARNING]
+> [!IMPORTANT]
-> The new version of the package will be published soon.
-And the README file will be greatly updated
+> The latest version v0.1 is fully functioning but published without proper README.md in order to meet the submission deadlines of CONCEPTS'25 conference.
+> README.md and some Quality-of-Life improvements will come soon.